-We would like to thank a couple of people that helped us in preparing this manuscript.
+Jens and Martin would like to thank a couple of people that helped in preparing this manuscript.
 Some of them had major contributions.
-First of all Peter Benner provided the German basis for Chapter 4, which we slightly modified with material from the seminal book on "Stability and Accuracy of Numerical Algorithms" by Nicholas J. Higham.
-We are also deeply indebted to our student Ricardo Leese for typesetting large parts of Chapters 6-8 during the course given in winter term 2012/2013.
+First of all Peter Benner provided the German basis for Chapter 5, which was slightly modified with material from the seminal book on "Stability and Accuracy of Numerical Algorithms" by Nicholas J. Higham.

+Large parts of this manuscript would not have been possible without the student Ricardo Leese, who typeset most of Chapters 6-8 during the course given in winter term 2012/2013.

 Furthermore many thanks go to Petar Milnarić for carefully reading through the manuscript in winter term 2016/2017.
 His suggestions have improved the content, as well as the layout of the material.
+In winter term 2018/2019, Jonas Schulze did another pass of careful review and further improved the presentation of both theory and layout.

-Also we thank all other students of the course for participation in the discussions during the lecture that helped increase the quality of the presentation a lot.
+Also, the authors thank all other students of the course for participation in the discussions during the lecture that helped increase the quality of the presentation a lot.